sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Notes
 In rare cases, you may not be able to delete it.
-In that case, restart Illustrator and run this script again.
 If you save the file and reopen it, it may be restored.
 In this case, there is no way to delete it.